As children get older, you’ll soon begin to ask yourself, “what are age-appropriate chores my kids can do?”

 That goes for learning to ride a bike, drive a car, or taking care of a home.
 Imagine becoming an adult and being given a car and told to drive it without having had any training or practice on how to drive it.

 When we release our children into the world, whether that’s college or beyond, it will be nice for them to know how to separate laundry, cook basic meals and pick up after themselves.

-Another benefit that comes from kids doing chores is that they have the freedom to learn how to be an adult while still in the safety of their own homes and surrounded by family.
+Another benefit that comes from kids doing age-appropriate chores is that they have the freedom to learn how to be a responsible adult while still in the safety of their own homes and surrounded by family.